SingarajuP/SharpestMinds_Project/README.md

 ## Practical Applications

 ## Milestones
-- Develop a web app to get analyze the emotions from the reviews of the book from goodreads website.
-Will take the input as a book title and returns the percentage of different emotions from the reviews
-- returning some of the reviews also along with the predictions in the result
+- Returning some of the reviews also along with the predictions in the result
 - Modify the entire code using classes